Pollinator Protection in Dane County

 The Dane County Environmental Council in cooperation with UW-Extension has developed a set of resource materials to assist with education about the importance of and how to protect pollinators.
 These include: brochure, informational seed packets, a youth “fortune teller” game, and table top (36” x 72”) pollinator display boards.
 All can be checked out through the Dane County Natural Resource Education Center.

 Pollinator Informational Seed Card Four color single fold information card that gets inserted with small amount of pollinator seeds into a bag for citizens to take action.
 Packet is put together as a youth or adult activity.
+Spanish version.

 Seed Card Activity Kit Contains a folded informational card, bowls with pollinator plant seeds, small bags, and Instructions of how to construct the seed informational packet.
 All this is in a tote bag that you can check out for youth or adult activity or to make as a stewardship incentive.